typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/troubleshooting/conflicting-types.md

     }
     ```

 - You can identify the dependencies which installed the type dependencies transitively, and uninstall and reinstall them.
-For example, if running `yarn why` reported you had one version of `@types/ember__object` from the normally-installed set of packages (TODO: LINK TO THEM), and one from `some-cool-ts-addon`, you could run this:
+For example, if running `yarn why` reported you had one version of `@types/ember__object` from [the normally-installed set of packages][default packages], and one from `some-cool-ts-addon`, you could run this:

     ```sh
     yarn remove @types/ember some-cool-ts-addon
     yarn add -D @types/ember some-cool-ts-addon
     ```

+[default packages]: ../../docs#other-packages-this-addon-installs

 ## Understanding the Problem